 The intended outcomes of Te Aho Ngārahu are:

-- increased availability of localised te reo Māori resources
+- increased availability and use of localised te reo Māori resources

-- increased availability of curriculum resources to support the teaching and learning of the history of Aotearoa New Zealand
+- increased availability and use of curriculum resources to support the teaching and learning of NZ histories

-- raising a wider public appreciation, increased awareness and deeper understanding of te reo Māori and our local history
+- wider public appreciation, increased awareness and deeper understanding of te reo Māori and local histories

-- stronger relationships and ongoing partnerships between the Ministry and whānau, hapū, iwi and local communities.
+- strengthened relationships and partnerships between the Ministry and whānau, hapū, iwi and local communities

 Last reviewed: Has this been useful?
 Give us your feedback